What Causes Cellulitis on the Skin?

 Cellulitis just like many other diseases can be treated if diagnosed on time and prompt medical attention is given on time.
 Usually, your doctor would take some of the following actions when treating cellulitis;

-- Doctors depending on the severity of the infection might just prescribe pain killers to a patient and advice that the patient has sufficient rest, with emphasis on the affected area.
-For instance a doctor would ask a patient to place the affected limb above his heart while he rests.
+- Doctors depending on the severity of the infection might just prescribe painkillers to a patient and advice that the patient has sufficient rest, with emphasis on the affected area.
+For instance, a doctor would ask a patient to place the affected limb above his heart while he/she rests.
 This is to control or slow down swellings on the limb (Source: Health Line)

 - In other cases, a doctor would prescribe oral antibiotics to a patient and this can last between periods of 10 to 21 days, usually depending on the level of infection.
 With oral antibiotics, if a patient follows the prescription given by his doctor, symptoms of cellulitis are expected to vanish within a couple of days (Source: Health Line).

-- Patients may be hospitalized when the severity of the infections are considered to be high and coupled with some pre-medical conditions such as; high blood pressure and low immune systems .
+- Patients may be hospitalized when the severity of the infections are considered to be high and coupled with some pre-medical conditions such as; high blood pressure and a low immune system.

-It is always advisable that you rather prevent that seek cure, well the same applies to cellulitis prevention is better than cure.
+It is always advisable that you rather prevent than to seek a cure. well, the same applies to cellulitis; prevention is better than cure.
 Let us look at some possible preventative measures to avoid getting cellulitis;

 - Make sure you take very good care of any cut on your skin.
 Thus, properly clean your wound immediately it occurs, you can use antibiotic solutions or ointments to clean them.
 This avoids any bacteria from getting into the exposed areas of your skin (wound).